Danny O'Carroll: Early life and family

 O'Carroll was born on 16 October 1983 in Dublin.
-He is the son of Brendan O'Carroll, who plays Agnes Brown in the series.
-He is the brother of Fiona O'Carroll, nephew of Eilish O'Carroll, and stepson of Jennifer Gibney, all of whom feature in the series.
+He is the son of Brendan O'Carroll, who plays Agnes Brown in the series, as well as the brother of Fiona O'Carroll, nephew of Eilish O'Carroll, and stepson of Jennifer Gibney, all of whom also feature in the series.
+As a teenager, O'Carroll was diagnosed with dyslexia, which his father and brother Eric were also diagnosed with around the same time.

 Career

 As well as Mrs. Brown's Boys, O'Carroll also starred in and was an executive producer of the Mrs. Brown's Boys D'Movie.
 Channel 4 offered him an international travel series.
 Due to family commitments, O'Carroll declined the opportunity to participate in Dancing on Ice in 2019.

+On 10 December 2024, O'Carroll was announced to be taking part in the eighth season of the Irish version of Dancing with the Stars.

 Personal life

 O'Carroll lives in County Donegal.
 He is involved in fundraising for various causes, including autism, mental health and childhood illnesses.

-O'Carroll has been married to Amanda Woods since 2007.
-Woods plays Betty Brown in the show and has two children with O'Carroll, Jamie and Blake.
+O'Carroll married Amanda Woods in 2007.
+She portrays Betty Brown in Mrs. Brown’s Boys.
+They have two sons.
+In 2024, he appeared to confirm their separation by sharing a photo with his new partner.